God's Not Dead (film series): God's Not Dead 2 (2016)

 As Grace prepares for the trial by hiring a lawyer through a teachers union, the prosecutor tries to subpoena the sermons of all local preachers.
 Additionally, the prosecuting team approaches Brooke's parents with the option that if they stand as a witness against her teacher, appearing as examples that "there is no all-knowing deity", they will ensure the girl gets funding for her college education.
 When the trial begins, Grace defends her freedom of speech, and the defensive attorneys argue that the discussion that took place in class was an example of a historical analysis of Jesus, as opposed to purely evangelical.
 Reverend David Hill is approached with a request to release his sermons to the prosecuting team, to which he denies their request, resulting in his eventual arrest by state authorities.
 When Brooke decides to take a stand as a witness in favor of the intentions of her teacher, the young high schooler finds her new-found faith means something more as she must defend her beliefs in a court of law.

 God's Not Dead: A Light in Darkness (2018)

 After some time, Reverend David Hill is released from incarceration following his denial to legal authorities in releasing his evangelical materials.
 Controversy surrounding his arrest ignites discussions on at the campus, to close the St. James Church and convert the building to a secular school extension.
 As the school board votes in favor to shut down the church, Rev. Dave and Rev. Jude Mbaye attempt to convince them otherwise.
 When this proves to be unfruitful, they option to sue the college.
-A student named Adam who is angered by his recent breakup with his girlfriend throws a brick into the church window, unintentionally starting a fire which almost destroys the build and kills Jude who was inside at the time.
+A student named Adam who is angered by his recent breakup with his girlfriend throws a brick into the church window, unintentionally starting a fire which almost destroys the building and kills Jude who was inside at the time.

 David seeks the help of his estranged brother Pearce, a successful atheist lawyer.
-His brother does not believe that the case is something worth fighting for, and tries to convince Rev. Dave of the unprobeable outcome.
+His brother does not believe that the case is something worth fighting for, and tries to convince Rev. Dave of the improbable outcome.
 Overcome with guilt, Adam confesses to the fire through a text message.
 The young man is arrested, and scheduled to be tried for felony charges.
 As David seeks divine guidance, he must decide whether to let the charges go or if the mistakes of the college student should end in his imprisonment; all while receiving spiritual promptings that St. James Church may not be the answer to his ecclesiastical responsibilities.